aerogear/native-android-example/README.md

 NormalizedCacheFactory<LruNormalizedCache> cacheFactory = new LruNormalizedCacheFactory(EvictionPolicy.NO_EVICTION)
         .chain(new SqlNormalizedCacheFactory(apolloSqlHelper));
  ```
- - Passing in connection params for subscriptions to work if server is behind authentication mechanism
+Passing in connection params for subscriptions to work if server is behind authentication mechanism

  ```java
  Map<String, Object> connectionParams = new HashMap<>();
 connectionParams.put("Authorization", authHeader);
 ```
-- And build our Apollo Client
+#### Bulding Apollo Client

 ```java
 return ApolloClient.builder()